Company Strike Off Service - Closing A Singapore Company

 Striking off a company from the public registry maintained by the Accounting and Corporate Regulatory Authority (ACRA), is one of the ways in which companies that are no longer interested in continuing operations can close their company.
 Many business owners find this a cheaper and more convenient way to end their business than going through the process of winding up.

-To be successful in your application for striking off, the company must meet the following criterias:
+To be successful in your application for striking off, the company must meet the following criteria:

-- • The company have stopped operation or has not commenced operation since its incorporation.
+- • The company have stopped operation or has not commenced operation since the incorporation of the company.

 - • Not opened any bank account or all bank accounts have been closed.

 - • There are no outstanding tax liabilities with the Inland Revenue Authority of Singapore (IRAS), Singapore's tax authority.

 - • The company has no outstanding debts with any government agency.